 Right stuff right bin

-Thank you for recycling and helping to make Trafford one of the top ten recycling boroughs in England.
+Thank you for recycling and helping to make Trafford one of the best recycling boroughs in England.

 Unfortunately, not everyone is recycling everything they can.
 This means that we are still spending more on waste disposal than we need to.
 Recycling more means spending less on waste disposal; helping us to protect other essential services.

-To help increase recycling, we reserve the right not to collect your waste if you don’t put the correct item in the right bin.
-We will check recycling bins and reject them if they contain the wrong items.
-We may also check your grey bin.
-If items that can be recycled are found in your grey bin, we will not empty the bin and you will be asked to remove these for recycling.
+To help increase recycling, we reserve the right not to collect your recycling bins if you don’t put the correct item in the right bin.
+We will check recycling bins and not empty them if they contain the wrong items.
+When we do this, we will leave a tag on the bin explaining what you need to do.

 Not sure what to recycle in what bin?
 Download your recycling guide